kbeigl/jeets/jeets-server-jee/jeets-wildfly-activemq-adapter/README.md

 Use `mvn install` to create the project jar with the ActiveMQComponentProducer

-This jar is not deployed and should be imported by higher level projects.
+This jar is not deployed and can be imported by higher level projects.